LubinKerhuel/hugo/content/uxv/_index.md

 The MathWorks Embedded Coder / Simulink Coder generate code for blocks from the Simulink library.
 The MPLAB device blocks add peripheral blocks allowing to generate a standalone executable from the model.
 It also implement a multi-tasking scheduler allowing to benefit efficiently from multi-rate model.

-Intermediate protocol like GPS (NMEA over UART), MAVLink or modern receiver protocol like FrSky S.Bus, S.Port and F.Port can be added using the C function Call block from the MPLAB device block.
+Intermediate protocol like GPS (NMEA over UART), MAVLink or modern receiver protocol like FrSky S.Bus, Smart Port and F.Port can be added using the C function Call block from the MPLAB device block.
 User must provide the corresponding C implementation or library.
 This technical requirement breaks simple block drag & drop design process you are typically looking for when using Rapid Control Prototyping tool.

 ## Features